Samiha Meem

 Montréal/New York

 Samiha Meem is a designer, writer, and educator.
-Taking pop iconophilia, mythmaking, and infrastructures seriously as architectural artifacts, discourses, and systems, her research considers counterculture models of production derived from the protocols of fragmentation, simulation, and obfuscation within contemporary media machines.
-She explores the cult labor of image circulation and their ontological manifestations, the proliferation of the autotextual to displace canonical meaning ("autospace"), and historical analog precursors to modern technological imperatives.
-She is currently interested in synthetic images, music videos, and girl rooms.
+Her research explores how image, media infrastructures, and popular culture interfere with the representation, consumption, and construction of architecture.
+In particular, she considers counterculture models of production derived from the protocols of fragmentation, simulation, and obfuscation within contemporary media machines.
+She has explored the cult labor of image circulation and their ontological manifestations, the proliferation of the autotextual to displace canonical meaning ("autospace"), and historical analog precursors to modern technological imperatives.
+She is currently interested in synthetic images, music videos, and “girlrooms.”

 Her writing—on cemeteries to cloud subscriptions—has been published in Real Review, e-flux, Journal of Architectural Education, SUKO Magazine, and Flash Art’s Dune.
 Her work and collaborations have been featured in New York Magazine, Interview Magazine, Vogue.com, Dezeen, The Architect’s Newspaper, and Art Metropole; as well as presented at Nuit Blanche Toronto, La Centrale galerie Powerhouse, Toronto Design Offsite Festival, Fully Booked Dubai and La Biennale di Venezia.